Caellwyn/distributions_ds-west-082420/README.md

 ![](images/uniform.png)

 > - There are 6 possible outcomes of the roll.
 In other words, 4.5 cannot be an outcome.
 As you see on the PMF plot, the bars which represent probability do not touch, suggesting non-integer numbers between 1 and 6 are not possible results.

+### Let's think back to our Phase 1 projects: What are some examples of discrete probability distributions in either the King County or Movie datasets?

+your answer here

 Let's take a moment to look back at the Divy data we encountered in our visualizations lesson.